 MLA stands for Modern Language Association and is most commonly used to reference liberal arts and humanities.
-MLA style paper typically includes in-text citations, endnotes and footnotes, a title page, and works cited page at the end of the essay.
+An MLA style paper typically includes a header, in-text citations, and a Works Cited page at the end of the paper.

 General Format Guidelines